 Does my car need to go to the main dealers?

 No!
 We have genuine Tech 2 diagnostics and can fix this problem for you in no time at all.
 We have fixed this common problem many times already.

 How much does it cost?

-We charge a flat rate of £120 for this service (see areas covered page).
+We charge a rate of £120-£150 (dependant on location) for this service (see areas covered page).
 No hidden costs.
 Please feel free to give us a ring!